grazielladall/Power-BI-Financial-Dashboard/README.md

 * Ficticious Company*

-Financial dashboard using Figma and Power BI to communicate main business insights such as:
+Using DAX expressions and data modelling in Power BI to communicate main business insights such as:

 * Cash Flow Control over time
 * Profit margin (%)